fuzziqersoftware/newserv/README.md

 There is a probably-not-too-old macOS release on the newserv GitHub repository (look in the right sidebar).

 If you're running Linux or want to build newserv yourself, here's what you do:
-- Make sure you have CMake and libevent installed. (`brew install libevent` on macOS, `sudo apt-get install cmake libevent-dev` on most Linuxes)
+- Make sure you have CMake and libevent installed. (`brew install cmake libevent` on macOS, `sudo apt-get install cmake libevent-dev` on most Linuxes)
 - Build and install phosg (https://github.com/fuzziqersoftware/phosg).
 - Run `cmake . && make` on the newserv directory.
 - In the system/ directory, make a copy of config.example.json named config.json, and edit it appropriately.